directus/directus/docs/guides/headless-cms/schedule-content/static-sites.md

 ## Explanation

-This recipe explains how to schedule content to be published on a future date for a statically generated site (SSG).
+This guide explains how to schedule content to be published on a future date for a statically generated site (SSG).

 We'll be using [Flows](/app/flows) to publish articles when the current date matches the published date.